How Traders Identify and Trade Bull and Bear Flag Patterns

 There are two flag types: bearish (bear) and bullish (bull).

-• A bull flag appears in an uptrend and is characterised by two falling trendlines.
+• A bull flag chart pattern appears in an uptrend and is characterised by two falling trendlines.
 The upper boundary connects lower highs, while the lower one goes through lower lows.

 Flag Psychology

-An understanding of pattern psychology may help traders grasp the concept in a straightforward way.
+Understanding of pattern psychology may help traders grasp the concept in a straightforward way.
 The flag formation starts with a significant price movement that forms a solid trend.
 However, the trend can’t last indefinitely, so the price starts correcting.
 This is where the flag appears.
-Bulls in a downtrend and bears in an uptrend try to turn the price around; however, if there are no fundamental factors for a trend to reverse, the trend recovers.
+Bulls in a downtrend and bears in an uptrend try to turn the price around; however, if there are no fundamental factors for a trend to reverse, it recovers.

 Note: although the flag is a continuation pattern, its signals can be compromised.
-Therefore, traders check fundamental events to be sure that there is no reason either for a reversal or a trend continuation.
+Therefore, traders check fundamental events to be sure that there is no reason for a trend reversal.

 Flags are among the simplest formations by appearance.
 To determine a flag, a trader needs to:

-• Find a solid trend.
-A pattern can be found in any timeframe.
+1. Find a solid trend.
+A pattern can be found on any timeframe.
 Still, if it's higher, the trend will be more reliable.

 Like most chart patterns, flags have particular entry and exit points.
-Although bull and bear flags are different, their trading rules are the same.
 They can be changed according to the trading approach.
 However, if you don’t have sufficient experience, you can use the common rules.

 Entry